FluidGroup/MondrianLayout/README.md

 ## Strucutured layout API and Classical layout API

-- 🌟 Enables us to describe layout by DSL (like SwiftUI's layout).
+- 🌟 Ergonomically Enables us to describe layout by DSL (like SwiftUI's layout).
 - 🌟 Automatic adding subviews according to layout representation.
 - 🌟 Supports integeration with system AutoLayout API.
 - 🌟 Provides classical layout API that describing constraints each view.